-• The Transformation functionality can be used to translate, scale and rotate the object, which is useful when comparing results from different simulations of the same case, or when viewing the same case in different angles.
+- Under Cube Axes, tick the box of Show Axes to show the physical extent of the part.
+Good to verify the scale of the geometry, to make sure that it is in [m]!!!
+Click on Edit to edit the appearance of the axes. - The representation of the object can be as outline, wireframe, surface etc. - The Transforming functionality can be used to translate, scale and rotate the object, which is useful when comparing results from different simulations of the same case, or when viewing the same case in different angles.
 The Orientation is the rotation in degrees about each axis, from the chosen Origin - note that vector variables will correspond to the original orientation.

-Information tag
+Information tab